Apple Valley, Calif.

 Almoradi Volleyball Club (Spain), 2001-03

-Dan Conners enters his second season as an assistant coach for Illinois in 2013.
+Dan Conners completed his second season as an assistant coach for Illinois in 2013.

 Conners works on the defensive side of the ball, coordinating the Illini blocking system.
 In his first season at Illinois, the Orange and Blue tallied 13 double-digit blocking matches, while senior Erin Johnson finished fifth in the Big Ten with 1.19 blocks per set.
+Illinois matched that number in 2013, with 13 additional double-digit blocking matches, inlcuding a combined 31.0 in back-to-back matches against No. 17 Kentucky and No. 14 San Diego.
 In charge of coordinating and managing scouting, Conners is also influential in the recruiting process.

 Conners spent the 2011 season as an assistant for John Cook at Nebraska, helping the Huskers to the Big Ten title in their first season in the league.
 Conners was the recruiting coordinator and defensive coordinator for a team that led the conference in opponent hitting percentage.